jimmy-lan/node-authentication-starter/docs/onboard/setup.md

 ---

-> In this article, we will address two ways to run a local copy of this project.
+> In this article, we will address three ways to run a local copy of this project.
 > We will explore:
 >
 > * [Run Project Locally](#run-project-locally)